duydo/duydo.github.io/content/post/effective_jpa.md

 repository.store(post);
 ```

 But this is not safe, the clients can set any integer value for status.
-For more safe, we can define constants for status values like that:
+For more safe, we can define constants for status values like this:

 ```java
 public class PostStatus {